Featured in...

 If they’re not cancelled by someone else, you come out of prison with huge debts regulated by the financial authorities.

-How long can I be chased for a debt in the UK?
+How long can I be chased in the UK?

 Your creditor can chase you – for most types of debt – only for six years.